dotnet/docs-maui/docs/ios/privacy-manifest.md

 </plist>
 ```

 Reason codes from [File timestamp APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278394) can be provided in the array for the `NSPrivacyAccessedAPITypeReasons` key.
-If you only access the system boot time from the list of APIs below, then use the `35F9.1` value in the `NSPrivacyAccessedAPITypeReasons` array.
+If you only access the system boot time from the list of APIs, then use the `35F9.1` value in the `NSPrivacyAccessedAPITypeReasons` array.

 ### Disk space APIs